NCC building class

 • Although we expect that the sole-occupancy unit in class 2 buildings to be vertically aligned, this is not always the case.
 We can have multiple separate dwellings beside each other on the same level above a common space (e.g. basement or carpark) to form a class 2 building.

-• For developments of more than 3 dwellings, some Victorian councils require ESD reports in addition to minimum NCC requirements.
-BESS tool is an assessment tool to check whether certain sustainable points are achieved.
+• For developments of more than 3 dwellings, some Victorian councils require ESD reports in addition to the minimum NCC requirements.
+The BESS tool is an assessment tool to check whether certain sustainable points are achieved.

 Perspective view of an apartment

-What is NCC Class 3 building?
+What is an NCC Class 3 building?

 Definition: Class 3 building is building of a nature of a hotel and dormitory. it is a commonplace providing long-term or short-term accommodation for several unrelated people.

-Examples of NCC class 3 building
+Examples of an NCC Class 3 building

-• Backpackers accommodation, dormitory-style accommodation
+• Backpackers’ accommodation, dormitory-style accommodation

 • The residential part of a school, health care building or detention centres that can’t be specified as a class 4 building (class 4 has a continuous occupation nature).

-• A care-type facility such as an accommodation building for children, the elderly or people with disabilities that can’t be specified as a class 9 building.
+• A care-type facility, such as an accommodation building for children, the elderly or people with disabilities that can’t be specified as a class 9 building.

 Useful information